nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-extracting-action-creators.md

   };
 };
 ```
 You might think that this kind of code is boilerplate and you'd rather dispatch the action in line inside the component.
-However, don't underestimate how **action creators** document your software, because they tell your team what kinds of actions the components can dispatch, and this kind of information can be **invaluable** in large applications.
+However, don't underestimate how action creators document your software, because they tell your team what kinds of actions the components can dispatch, and this kind of information can be invaluable in large applications.

-I will now scroll down to the last place where I call dispatch with an inline action object.
-I will now extract that to add toggle todo action creator, to which I pass the ID of the todo as the argument.
+I will now scroll down to the last place where I call `dispatch` with an inline action object.
+I will now extract that to `toggleTodo` action creator, to which I pass the `id` of the todo as the argument.

 ```javascript
 const mapDispatchToTodoListProps = (